-People can easily quit the relationship they are in when they don’t see eye to eye with their significant other.
+Many people will easily quit the relationship they are in when they don’t see eye to eye with their significant other.

-Entrepreneurs can easily quit building their business because they are not having big-time success early on.
+And many entrepreneurs will easily quit building their business because they are not having big-time success early on.

 I have quit before in my younger days and let me tell you I am still haunted by some of those experiences today.
 Not haunted by fear, but haunted by the possibilities I let walk out the door like a thief in the night.